visgl/luma.gl/docs/buffer.md

 Class: Buffer {#Buffer}
 ===========================

-Buffer Method: setBuffer {#Buffer:setBuffer}
+Wraps a WebGLBuffer.
+A WebGLBuffer is essentially a mechanism to upload memory buffers (attributes) to the GPU (the cost of which can vary depending on whether the system uses a unified memory architecture or not).

+Buffer constructor: {#Buffer:constructor}
 --------------------------------------------------

-This method is useful to set properties (and data) to a buffer and/or attributes.
-If the buffer does not exist it will be created.
+Creates a new WebGLBuffers.
 Also, for all properties set to a buffer, these properties are remembered so they're optional for later calls.

 ### Syntax:

-	program.setBuffer(name, options);
+{% highlight js %}
+  import {Buffer} from 'luma.gl';
+	const buffer = new Buffer(gl, options);
+{% endhighlight %}

 ### Arguments: